tprasadtp/ubuntu-post-install/docs/tasks.md

 2. security - Contains Security related tools and packages
 3. productivity - Office tools, writing tools, LateX, document tools and other productivity tools, Email clients, browsers, IM clients etc.
-4. multimedia - Multimedia tools like media players, audio converters and playes etc.
+4. multimedia - Multimedia tools like media players, audio converters and players etc.
-5. development - IDEs [Spyder, Jetbeans etc], languages [go, python, ruby, rust, java etc], Containers [docker lxc rkt etc], Python libraries, compilers [gcc, clang] SDKs [AWS SDK, Google Cloud SDK, open-jdk, Tensor Flow], headers and libraries[ocl-icd-dev], Anything related to development and -dev or -devl packages.
+5. development - IDEs, languages [go, python, ruby, rust, java etc], Containers [docker lxc rkt etc], Python libraries, compilers [gcc, clang] SDKs [AWS SDK, Google Cloud SDK, open-jdk, Tensor Flow], headers and libraries[ocl-icd-dev], Anything related to development and `-dev` or `-devl` packages.
 6. other - Everything which does not fit in the above categories.
 Themes, Tools, Utilities etc.
-7. external - Any packages which are provided by ppas, or repositories not present in base Ubuntu distribution.
+7. external - Any packages which are provided by PPAs, or repositories not present in base Ubuntu distribution.
 There's a possibility that the repository might not be added or may be unavailable or offline.
 So Keeping the list separate from others packages minimizes errors if there are any.